 Some other things that can worsen the back pain include being obese or overweight, lack of regular exercise, wearing high heels, sleeping on a mattress that is either too soft or too hard.

-- The main feature of sciatica is a constant pain in the leg, usually on one side.
-Pain in both the legs rarely occurs.
+- The main feature of sciatica is a constant pain in the leg, usually on one side of the body, which may include the lower back, legs, and even feet.
+Pain in both the legs rarely occurs, but is still possible, and it is called bilateral sciatica.

-- The pain extends from the buttock down the leg and goes down till the foot and toes.
+- The pain typically starts in the lower back and can extend from the buttock down the leg and sometimes even to the calf, foot and toes.

 - The pain is very sharp, burning or piercing.

-- Pain is worse on sitting or may make it difficult to stand up or walk.
+- Pain is worse while sitting down (especially for long periods of time) or may make it difficult to stand up or walk.

-- Weakness, tingling or numbness on moving the leg, foot or toes.
+- Weakness, tingling or numbness when moving the leg, foot or toes.

 The pain may be severe and constant, or not very frequent and just somewhat irritating.
 This depends on the location where the nerve is pinched.
 Most of these symptoms occur when the Sciatic nerve is compressed or pinched near its point of origin.